 - Since the ribs, and bosses (any feature with vertical walls) will create eject resistance, the eject pins will be designed close to these features to balance the resistance.
 This will avoid surface distortion (keeping them flat).

-- The more ribs the part has, the ejector pins need to be designed to balance the rib resistance force.
+- The more ribs the part has, the more ejector pins need to be allocated to balance the rib resistance force.

 - Ejector tubes (similar to ejector pins but hollow inside) will be placed on the bosses with holes.